vernisaz/rust_dev_studio/README.md

 color=always
 ```
 ## Cloud and multi users install
-If you plan to use the IDE on a Cloud in the multi users environment, then you need to provide a proxy server in the front which provides:
+If you plan to use the IDE on a Cloud in the multi users environment, then you need to provide a proxy server in the front of which provides:
 - Decryption/Re-encryption (SSL Forward Proxy)
 - A user authentication
 - URL translation
+- Reject a brutal force and other cyber attacks

 For example, a Cloud URL in the form - `https://ide.cloud.com/user-name` gets translated to `http://internalhost:3000/`,
-the IDE uses only URLs in a relative form and doesn't need to know how an actual URL looks when it got accessed
+the IDE uses only URLs in a relative form and doesn't need to know how an actual URL looks when it got accessed.
-`

 ## Browser compatibly